jayullman/chore-chart/README.md

 things i did:
 * implemented my own modals.
 Followed a tutorial located here:
 * heavy use of modules, making a strong attempt to separate concerns into different modules and components
+* used flexbox to create responsive elements and components